kraftskunk/my_rss_feeds/README.md

 # my_rss_feeds
-This is an export from my Inoreader library with the sites I follow.
+This is an export from my Inoreader library with my complete RSS feed of sites I follow.